ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-11-11-comparing-datastream-tool.md

 ## Comparing Datastream Tool

 Datastream files are usually big XML files that are meant to be processed by machines.
 When humans have to take a peek into it and see what's going on, it can get frustrating really fast.
 The ComplianceAsCode/content project aims for more abstracted ways of dealing with SCAP standard which helps developers creating content.
 But in the end, datastream files are generated and one change made to a particular file may be only reflected in this final artifact.
 If you want to make sure that your change was actually propagated in the right way, you may have to look at those big XML files.

 The compare_ds.py is a tool written in Python that is able to compare two datastream files in a smart way partially solving this problem.
 The tool is able to parse datastream files and extract relevant information for the end user.
-This information can then be compared with a different version of the datastream providing informatino on what exactly has changed between these two versions.
+This information can then be compared with a different version of the datastream providing information on what exactly has changed between these two versions.

 ### How to Run the Comparing Tool

 First you have to generate two datastream files.
 You can generate them using the usual `./build_product <product>` command, then copy the datastream to a different folder (since `./build_product` removes everything from `build` directory every time it gets executed).
 When you have both artifacts in place you can run (from project's root directory):

 `$ utils/compare_ds.py <old_datastream> <new_datastream>`